frossm/quoter/README.md

 <img align="right" width="300" src="https://github.com/frossm/quoter/blob/master/graphics/ScreenShot-Trending.jpg">This feature will allow for approximately three months of trending.
 Quoter will pull the data from IEXCloud.io and show a simple time based graph.
 The dates are on the Y axis, an the cost is on the X axis.
 It's probably 90 degrees to what I'd like, but it's not a GUI application and there are limited capabilities of doing this in the console.

 It's executed by giving Quoter the **`-t`** command line switch.
 If there are 5 symbols on the command line, it will trend them all.

+The display will show you the last three months of data with the daily range and the close price.

 Please note that this call to IEXCloud is weighted heavily and will use quite a few of your allowed monthly calls.
 However, given you get 500,000 calls per month, there is probably plenty if it's not massively over used.